CollinUllmann/CollinUllmann/README.md

 ### Hi!
 Thanks for dropping by.
 Welcome to my GitHub profile!
-I'm Collin, a fullstack developer ready to get to work.
+I'm Collin, a fullstack developer ready to jump into action.
 Feel free to take a look around.
 I have some of my recent projects listed below.

 What's in the Utility Belt: